 But there’s more to it than safety alone.

 The right temperature also affects texture and flavor.
 Fish cooked to the proper temperature stays moist and flaky.
-Go past that point, and the proteins squeeze out all the moisture.

 Most fish should reach 145°F (63°C) on the inside.
 This is what the USDA recommends for safe consumption.